python-lsp/python-lsp-ruff/README.md

 ## Code formatting

-With `python-lsp-ruff>1.6.0` formatting is done using [ruffs own formatter](https://docs.astral.sh/ruff/formatter/).
+With `python-lsp-ruff>1.6.0` formatting is done using [ruffs own formatter](https://docs.astral.sh/ruff/formatter/) by default.
+Formatting using ruff can be explicitly disabled by setting `formatEnabled = false` in the LSP settings.
-In addition, rules that should be fixed during the `textDocument/formatting` request can be added with the `format` option.
+Additional rules that should be fixed during the `textDocument/formatting` request can be added with the `format` option.

 Coming from previous versions the only change is that `isort` rules are **not** applied by default.
 To enable sorting of imports using ruff's isort functionality, add `"I"` to the list of `format` rules.